 Tip #2: Clear Gutters and Downspouts

-Clearing your gutters and downspouts in the fall will provide melting water from snow a place to go, preventing any ice dam formation.
+- Clearing your gutters and downspouts in the fall will provide melting water from the snow a place to go, preventing any ice dam formation.

 Tip #3: Insulate

-Insulate your house!
+- Insulate your house!
 Keeping the interior of your house warm requires proper insulation in the attic and walls of your house.
-Rising warm air that travels through ceilings and improper insulation, reach the attic and warm your roof.
+Rising warm air that travels through ceilings and improper insulation reaches the attic and warms your roof.

 Tip #4: Vent the Attic